tongni1975/spark-nlp/docs/en/annotators.md

     - `setInputCol(String)`: Sets required input annotator types
     - `setOutputCol(String)`: Sets expected output annotator types
     - `setDateFormat(format)`: SimpleDateFormat standard date *output* formatting.
-Defaults to yyyy/MM/dd
+Defaults to `yyyy/MM/dd`
     - `setAnchorDateYear()`: Add an anchor year for the relative dates such as a day after tomorrow.
 If not set it will use the current year.
-Example: 2021
+Example: `2021`
     - `setAnchorDateMonth()`: Add an anchor month for the relative dates such as a day after tomorrow.
 If not set it will use the current month.
-Example: 1 which means January
+Example: `1` which means January
     - `setAnchorDateDay()`: Add an anchor day of the day for the relative dates such as a day after tomorrow.
 If not set it will use the current day.
-Example: 11
+Example: `11`
+    - `setLazyAnnotator(Boolean)`: Use `DateMatcher` as a lazy annotator or not.

 * ***Parameter Getters***